flytzen/blog/talks.md

 CTO and CISO at [NewOrbit](https://www.neworbit.co.uk); architecting and implementing large and small-scale software for our customers, all running on Microsoft Azure.

-Helping other companies move to Azure as part of our Gold Cloud Partnership with Microsoft.
+Helping other development organisations [make the most of Azure](https://neworbit.co.uk/azure/) through being an Azure Gold Partner and Reseller ("Direct CSP" in the parlance).

-Obsessed with security and excited by how much easier Azure makes it to be GDPR compliant.
+Obsessed with security, performance and scalability.
+Also, penny-pincher in the cloud.

 [Download Headshot](/assets/franslytzenpicture.jpg){:.button}